postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 ### OAuth 1.0

 OAuth 1.0 enables client applications to access data provided by a third-party API.
-For example, as a user of a service, you can grant another application access to your data with that service without exposing your login details.
+For example, as a user of a service, you can grant another application access to your data with that service without exposing details like your username and password.
 Accessing user data with OAuth 1.0 involves a few requests back and forth between client application, user, and service provider.

 OAuth 1.0 is sometimes referred to as "two-legged" (auth only between client and server) or "three-legged" (where a client requests data for a user of a third-party service).
 An example OAuth 1.0 flow could run as follows: